 The end result of magnification is to provide you with a magnified “field of view.”
 The field of view is the area of magnification you see through the lens.
 Generally, the larger the diameter (or lens area for rectangular or square lenses) of the lens the larger the field of view of the lens.
 However, not all magnifiers are the same and some have larger fields of view than others.
 Not all manufacturers identify the field of view as a specification of the magnifier.

 Types of Lenses

 Along with understanding the lens size, magnification and focal length, it is important to purchase the appropriate type of material or composition of the optical lens to meet your needs.
-Magnifier and magnifying glass optical lenses can be made of glass or acrylic (plastic) materials.
+A magnifying glass lens can be made of glass or acrylic (plastic) material.
 Each type of lens has advantages and disadvantages when compared to the other.

 Acrylic lenses are used as an alternative to glass lenses.
 They are usually very lightweight compared to glass lenses.
 Acrylic is the common name for Poly(methyl methacrylate) (PMMA), a thermoplastic or transparent plastic, created in 1928.
 Its composition makes it less prone to breakage and shattering.
 With modern technology, it has become possible to produce magnifiers with exceptional optical qualities using an acrylic lens.
 A majority of today’s magnifier lenses come with a high quality acrylic lens.
 You can find a wide selection of high-quality acrylic lenses in all of the magnifier categories sold on the See It Bigger website.

-At See It Bigger, we sell a wide selection of brand name magnifiers, opera and specialty glasses, reading glasses, and monoculars from leading optical industry manufacturers including Bausch and Lomb, Carson Optical, CTP COIL, Eschenbach Optik, Konus, UltraOptix, and more.
+At See It Bigger, we sell a wide selection of brand name magnifiers, from leading optical industry manufacturers including Bausch and Lomb, Carson Optical, Eschenbach Optik, Konus, UltraOptix, and more.
 You can learn more about the different types of magnifiers that are available at the link below.